oxfordroadmapping/country-profiles-clean-up-zh_hant/australia-oceania/united-states-pacific-island-wildlife-refuges.md

 **Baker, Howland, and Jarvis Islands**:  equatorial; scant rainfall, constant wind, burning sun **Johnston Atoll and Kingman Reef**:  tropical, but generally dry; consistent northeast trade winds with little seasonal temperature variation **Midway Islands**:  subtropical with cool, moist winters (December to February) and warm, dry summers (May to October); moderated by prevailing easterly winds; most of the 107 cm of annual rainfall occurs during the winter **Palmyra Atoll**:  equatorial, hot; located within the low pressure area of the Intertropical Convergence Zone (ITCZ) where the northeast and southeast trade winds meet, it is extremely wet with between 400-500 cm of rainfall each year

 ### 土地利用
-- `other`: 100% (2018 est.)
+- `其它`: 100% (2018 est.)

 ## 政府

 ### 國家名稱
-- `conventional long form`: none
+- `常用長名`: none
-- `conventional short form`: Baker Island, Howland Island, Jarvis Island, Johnston Atoll, Kingman Reef, Midway Islands, Palmyra Atoll
+- `常用短名`: Baker Island, Howland Island, Jarvis Island, Johnston Atoll, Kingman Reef, Midway Islands, Palmyra Atoll
-- `etymology`: self-descriptive name specifying the territories' affiliation and location
+- `语源学`: self-descriptive name specifying the territories' affiliation and location

 ### 附屬狀況
 with the exception of Palmyra Atoll, the constituent islands are unincorporated, unorganized territories of the US; administered from Washington, DC, by the Fish and Wildlife Service of the US Department of the Interior as part of the National Wildlife Refuge System